Rent safe and private dog parks hosted by locals

 Provide plenty of water

-Ensure your dog always has access to fresh, clean water, especially during hot weather — but even if you're hiking in the shade or with a breeze, too.
-(Sometimes heatstroke is actually more common on days owners think are cool but that are still warm enough to affect our pets.)
-Hydration is crucial to help your canine companion regulate their body temperature and avoid thermal injury!
+Ensure your dog always has access to fresh, clean water.
+This is paramount during hot weather, of course—but your pup needs to drink up even if you're hiking in the shade or with a strong breeze, too!
+Sometimes heatstroke is actually more likely on days we owners think are cool but that are still warm enough to affect our pets.
+(Much like how hikers can be at increased risk for hypothermia when temperatures are in the 40s, because they don't think it's cold enough to require serious prevention.)

 Offer shade